kevinkiklee/vox-js-mayolog/README.md

 ✓ findWithDataAttribute() finds deeply nested key in the object
 ```

+## Development Notes
+* I used Webpack for this project.
+I wanted the convenience of using ES6, but I also wanted to provide better browser compatibility.
+* I wanted the Logger class to only contain public methods, so I abstracted out all private methods into a separate module.
+* I was thinking about the edge case where the target key may be nested inside.
+So, I used a recursive depth-first search algorithm.
+I used TDD for this, and I wrote the test cases out first, which was immensely helpful.

 ## Future Implementations
 - [ ] Test `sendToServer()`.
 - [ ] Return a `Promise` from `makeXHR()`.